jdlich/cas-docs/content/chapters/02-architecture.md

 CAS supports two distinct notions of authentication, user and service authentication.
 For the purposes of this user manual, "authentication" means user authentication where a user presents some credential(s) for CAS to validate.
 The service authentication process will be referred to as an "access."
 There are a number of components that deal with user authentication that are described in detail in the following sections.

-<p class="note">Editorial note: Does this documentation consistently use 'access' in this way?
+<p class="note">EDITOR NOTE: Does this documentation consistently use 'access' in this way?
 May need to keep an eye on this.</p>

 #### Principal Name Transformer ####